vjousse/pomodorolm/README.md

     npm i

-# Running the app
+## Running the app

     npm run tauri dev

-# Running only the webapp
+## Running only the webapp

     npm run dev

+# Build

+Build using `docker-compose` (to maximize compatibily, normal build is failing on Archlinux for example):

+    docker-compose up

+Build files will be placed in the `target/` directory.

 # Credits